 If your pancakes are too mushy, it’s likely that your griddle or skillet was on too high of a heat when you cooked them.
 If the heat is too high, the middles won’t cook and get firm.
 Do a test pancake first and lower the heat if it comes out gooey.

 These strawberry banana pancakes are a great healthy option for breakfast.
-This recipe is made without refined flour and contains a good amount of fibre and protein, while also being low in sugar and calories.
+This recipe is made without refined flour and contains a good amount of fiber and protein, while also being low in sugar and calories.
 Plus, you get lots of vitamins and minerals from the fresh fruits for a nutritious and balanced breakfast.

 I haven’t personally tried it, but I’ve made a similar recipe in the waffle maker and it turns out great!
 If you try this batter for waffles, let me know how it turns out in the comments below.